Come Out, Come Out

 Think urban legend so-called Patron of Good Deeds meets paranormal conversation therapy.
 Both girl's parents have a certain vision for their futures.
 Jaq's parents are conservative Christians.
 Jaq even has the perfect boyfriend.
 Fern is on track to follow her older sisters in theater.
 Only Fern can't push aside the thought she's not a girl, but something else.

 What I really enjoyed about this thriller had to be Fern and Jaq struggling with emotions resurfacing on who they were.
-Fern finds that the animosity she had toward Kaitlyn might in fact be something more.
+Fern finds that the animosity she feels toward Kaitlyn might be something more.
 Jaq no longer feels that her long-time boyfriend John is the one.
 Even though she feels an attraction to Devyn, she tries to fight it off.

-Modern queer horror tale that is timeless with its story of survival but also has a message of hope.
+Modern queer horror tale that is timeless with not only its story of survival but with it's message of hope.
+Another winning tale by author Natalie C. Parker.

 Good Points